This post may contain affiliate links. Please read our disclosure policy.

 If you have issues with managing portion-control when it comes to baked goods, you could always use this recipe to make mini-loaves, muffins or mini muffins instead.

-How Many Calories/WW Points in these WW Friendly Applesauce Banana Bread?
+How Many Calories and WW Points in this Low Fat Applesauce Banana Bread?

-According to my calculations each slice has 120 calories and:
+According to my calculations each slice has 120 calories.

 3 SmartPoints (Green plan)